andyearnshaw/Intl.js/README.md

 working, albeit non-compliant implementation where ES5 methods are unavailable.

 ## Locale Data
-The main `Intl.js` file contains no locale data itself.
-Instead, the data should be provided, parsed into a JavaScript object, using the `Intl.__addLocaleData()` method.

 `Intl.js` uses the Unicode CLDR locale data, as recommended by the specification.
 The data is available in JSON format, or JSONP format in the [locale-data](https://github.com/andyearnshaw/Intl.js/tree/master/locale-data) folder.
 This has been converted from CLDR version 23.1 using the script and config file in the [tools](https://github.com/andyearnshaw/Intl.js/tree/master/tools) folder.

-Collation data isn't currently present since the `Intl.Collator` implementation isn't finished.
+The main `Intl.js` file contains no locale data itself.
+In browser environments, the data should be provided, parsed into a JavaScript object, using the `Intl.__addLocaleData()` method.
+In Node.js, or when using `Intl.complete.js`, the data is pre-compiled into the end of the file and does not need to be provided.

 Contents of the `locale-data` directory are a modified form of the Unicode CLDR data found at http://www.unicode.org/cldr/data/.
 See the `LICENSE.txt` file